PaperCutSoftware/pdfsearch/GOPHRCON.md

 Elevator Pitch (<= 300 characters)
 ==============
-Modern software product developers try to work as close to the top of  a powerful open source software stack and focus on their customer problems.
+Many modern software product developers work close to the top of a powerful open source software stack and focus on their customer problems.

-This talk is about how I worked further down the Go software stack to write a PDF Full Text Search Engine and ihow it provided value in unexpected ways.
+This talk is about how I worked further down the Go software stack to write a PDF Full Text Search Engine and how it provided business value in unexpected ways.

 PDF Full Text in Pure Go.
 What?
 Why?
 How?
 =========================================